-SECTION 4: The Clerk shall mail a copy of this determination to any employer, to any association of employers and to any person or association of employees who have filed, or file their name and addresses, requesting copies of any determination stating the particular rates and the particular class of workers whose wages will be affected by such rates.
+SECTION 4: The Village Clerk shall mail a copy of this determination to any employer, to any association of employers and to any person or association of employees who have filed, or file their name and addresses, requesting copies of any determination stating the particular rates and the particular class of workers whose wages will be affected by such rates.

-SECTION 5: The Clerk shall promptly file, but in any event no later than July 15, 2009, a certified copy of this Ordinance with both the Secretary of State, Index Division, and the Department of Labor of the State of Illinois.
+SECTION 5: The Village Clerk shall promptly file, but in any event no later than July 15, 2012, a certified copy of this Ordinance with both the Secretary of State, Index Division, and the Department of Labor of the State of Illinois.

-SECTION 6: The Village Clerk shall cause a notice to be published in a newspaper of general circulation within the Village that the determination of prevailing wages has been made.
+SECTION 6: The Village Clerk shall cause a notice to be published, in a newspaper of general circulation within the Village, that the determination of prevailing wages has been made within thirty (30) days of the adoption of this Ordinance.
 Said notice shall conform substantially to the notice attached hereto as Exhibit "B" and incorporated herein by reference.
 Such publication shall constitute notice that this is the determination of the Village and that it is effective as of the date of this Ordinance.

-SECTION 7: That this Ordinance shall be in full force and effect from and after its passage, approval and publication in pamphlet form as provided by law.
+SECTION 7: That this Ordinance shall be in full force and effect from and after